Vansh912/Feynn_Labs_task/README.md

-I have used EV vehicle data from Kaggle and performed the Exploratory Data Analysis on it.
+I have used Vehicle data with Different types of fuel from Kaggle and performed exploratory data analysis on it.